TAX & ESTATE PLANNING 5 ways SECURE 2.0 Act may impact wealth management clients

 Expansion of qualified charitable distributions (QCDs).
 QCDs provide one of the most tax-efficient ways for high net worth clients to accomplish their charitable giving goals by allowing them to directly transfer funds from a retirement account to a charitable organization.
 QCDs count against RMDs and allow retirement funds to be used directly for charitable contributions on a pre-tax basis, which allows individuals to make charitable contributions that are not subject to the limitations of an itemized income tax deduction.

-Additionally, starting this year, taxpayers can use QCDs to fund charitable remainder trusts (CRTs) or charitable gift annuities.
+Additionally, taxpayers can now use QCDs to fund charitable remainder trusts (CRTs) or charitable gift annuities.
 As with the new 529 plan rollover provision, the limitations to this new rule makes it less compelling than it may initially seem.
-For example, the maximum amount that can be used to fund these split-interest entities is $50,000 per taxpayer, and it is a one-time transfer.
+For example, the maximum amount that can be used to fund these split-interest entities is $55,000 per taxpayer in 2026, and it is a one-time transfer.
 Further, the split-interest entity can only be funded with QCDs, no other funds.
 It’s hard to find a circumstance where it would be worth the cost and work to set up a CRT with these types of funding limitations.
 From a practical perspective, using QCDs to fund a charitable gift annuity, where the entity is established and operated by the charitable organization itself, may be the only realistic opportunity granted by this new provision.

 How you can help now: For your clients that may have extra amounts in children’s and grandchildren’s 529 accounts, you can use the new 529-to-Roth rollover provision to start the conversation around what to do with those funds and if this new rollover option will be available to their beneficiaries.
 For families that plan on taking advantage of this new provision, you can help set up the Roth accounts for the 529 beneficiaries that will receive the rollover and plan to adjust their outside IRA contributions accordingly.